bbauska/W3Cx-3of5/README.md

 </details>

-In this example we use the closePath() method to draw a line between the last path point and the first path point (<i>line 11</i>), so that the drawing looks like a pair of goggles.
+<p>In this example we use the closePath() method to draw a line between the last path point and the first path point (<i>line 11</i>), so that the drawing looks like a pair of goggles.<br>

-Note how the different parts are linked together and make a "path":
+Note how the different parts are linked together and make a "path":</p>
 <!------------------------------------------------------------------------------------------------>
 <!---------------------------- 165. bezier curve maker tool (222) -------------------------------->
 <!------------------------------------------------------------------------------------------------>